-Lemma \ref{lem:no_additive_noise} and Proposition \ref{prop:no_additive_noise} together establish the exact recovery of $\hat z$ for the special case $\sigma=0$ through studying $u^*$.
-This provides a starting point for our analysis of the general case when $\sigma\neq 0$.
+Lemma \ref{lem:no_additive_noise} and Proposition \ref{prop:no_additive_noise} together establish the exact recovery of $\hat z$ for the special case where $\sigma=0$, through studying $u^*$.
+This provides a starting point for our analysis of the general case where $\sigma\neq 0$.
 From (\ref{eqn:X_matrix_form}), the data matrix $X$ is a noisy version of $A\circ z^*z^{*\H}$ with additive noise $\sigma A\circ W$ that scales with $\sigma$.
-As a result, in the following sections, we view $u^*$ as the population eigenvector and $u$ as its sample counterpart to study the performance of the spectral method.
+As a result, in the following sections, we view $u^*$ as the population eigenvector and $u$ as its sample counterpart, studying the performance of the spectral method.